RealMuffinTime/emoji-dude/WIKI.md

 ## Events

+### AutoPollThreadCreation
+* Automatically creates a thread, when the Simple Poll#9879 Bot creates new polls.

+### AutoReaction
+* The bot reacts to specific parts in a message with emotes
+* Supported phrases are lol/poop/cool

 ### ManagedAFK
 * Auto moves full muted users after specific amount of time to the guild set AFK channel
 * The last used channel is saved, so when a user is no longer full mute, he will be automatically moved to his last VoiceChannel